 Royal Academy of Music

-The Royal Academy of Music in London, England, is one of the oldest music schools in the UK, founded in 1822 by John Fane and Nicolas-Charles Bochsa.
+The Royal Academy of Music in Westminster, London, England, is one of the oldest music schools in the United Kingdom, founded in 1822 by John Fane and Nicolas-Charles Bochsa.
 It received its royal charter in 1830 from King George IV with the support of the first Duke of Wellington.
 Derived from Wikipedia licensed CC-BY-SA.

 Open Access statistics for Royal Academy of Music, United Kingdom, covering academic research published from 2001 to 2024.
 Read More.